Mert-Efe-Sukur/animekiller/README.md

-# AnimeKiller Virus
+# AnimeKiller
-AnimeKiller is a batch virus that is coded for fun.
+Slows down your system with anime.